earn-alliance/earnmanagement.com/docs/features/tracker.md

 ### Bulk Import

-Rather than add accounts one-by-one manually, you can choose to **bulk import all scholars' accounts** by uploading a `.json` file.
+Rather than add accounts one-by-one manually, you can choose to **bulk import all scholars’ accounts** by uploading a `.json` or Excel file.

-The `.json` file format is the same as that of [Axie Management](https://axie.management).
-You may export your data and directly import it into Earn Alliance.
+1. If you currently use [Axie Management](https://axie.management), you may export your data in a `.json` file and directly import it into Earn Alliance.

-**The format is the following:**

-`  {
-        "managerShare": 50,
-        "eth": "ronin:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx",
-        "name": "name-of-the-account",
-        "scholarPayoutAddress": "ronin:yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy",
-        "investorPercentage": 0,
-        "investorRonin": ""
-    }`
+2. If you don’t currently use Axie Management, upload a `.json` file in [this format](https://app.earnalliance.com/files/sample_em_json_format.json).

+3. Using Excel?
+Here's a [demo template](https://docs.google.com/spreadsheets/d/1RqtQKuyx5ZjDDd0tOR6gDnNrzkn7NlYU/edit?usp=sharing&ouid=115387068804829440568&rtpof=true&sd=true).

 #### How to import